-There are two methods which will help you to prevent the installation of Removable device on Windows 10.
+There are two methods that will help you to prevent the installation of a Removable device on Windows 11/10.
 They are the following:

 - Use Windows Registry Editor.